Did you know that cosmetics, beauty and personal care products in Africa are a multi-billion dollar business opportunity?

-The outlook for the African cosmetics market is very positive for the coming years.
+The outlook for the African cosmetics, beauty and personal care products market is very positive for the coming years.
 In our usual tradition, let’s explore the fundamental reasons for the huge and growing demand for beauty and personal care products across Africa.

 #1 – Cosmetic products have become a basic and daily need

 If you’re like most people, you’ve probably had the wrong notion about the term ‘cosmetics’ for a very long time.
 Well, it’s time to erase it: